zzamboni/zzamboni.org/content/post/2019-04-16-leanpub-publishing-with-hammerspoon-circleci/index.md

 leanpub:subset-and-watch
 ```

+{{% note %}}
-{{% note %}}If your current directory name is not the same as your book slug, you can pass the book slug as an argument.
+If your current directory name is not the same as your book slug, you can pass the book slug as an argument.
 For example:

 ```elvish
 leanpub:preview-and-watch my_book
 ```
 {{% /note %}}

 After a while using these scripts, I thought I would put some work on improving both the aesthetics and the functionality of my automation.
 The next sections are what I came up with.